Signs of Gallbladder Cancer – Everything You Need to Know

-The following factors can raise a person’s risk of developing gallbladder cancer:
+The following factors can raise a person’s risk of developing this cancer:

-1. Age – Gallbladder cancer usually occurs in older people, over the age of 45 years
+- Age – It usually occurs in older people, over the age of 45 years

-3. Ethnicity – Certain ethnic groups have been observed to be more susceptible to gallbladder cancer.
-These include Mexican Americans, Native Americans, Indians, Pakistan is, people in certain regions of East Europe, East Asia and South America.
+- Ethnicity – Certain ethnic groups have been observed to be more susceptible to gallbladder cancer.
+These include Mexican Americans, Native Americans, Indians, Pakistan, people in certain regions of East Europe, East Asia and South America.

-Radiation therapy modalities including external beam therapy, intraoperative radiotherapy and brachytherapy with or without chemotherapy has been used for adjuvant treatment of GBCvi.
+Radiation therapy modalities including external beam therapy, intraoperative radiotherapy, and brachytherapy with or without chemotherapy have been used for adjuvant treatment of GBC.
 Adjuvant treatment is often used in all patients diagnosed post stage II to IVA.

-While there is no sure way of preventing gallbladder cancer, and one cannot control natural factors like age, gender and ethnicity, it is recommended that one lead an active and healthy lifestyle.
-A healthy diet with cereals, whole grains instead of refined, at least two and half cups of fruits and vegetables daily, limiting intake of processed food and red meat have been shown to lower the risk of many cancers including gallbladder cancer.
+While there is no sure way of gallbladder cancer prevention, and one cannot control natural factors like age, gender, and ethnicity, it is recommended that one lead an active and healthy lifestyle.
+A healthy diet with cereals, whole grains instead of refined, at least two and a half cups of fruits and vegetables daily, limiting the intake of processed food and red meat have been shown to lower the risk of many cancers.